BruceEckel/functional_error_handling/Slides.md

 - Scaling up reveals problems

 ---
-### 1. Conflates the Two Kinds of Errors
+### 1. Conflates Categories

-- Panic
+- Panic: program can't continue
 - Recoverable

 ---
 ### 2. Not Part of the Type System

-- Caller can’t know what exceptions might emerge
+- Don’t know what exceptions will emerge

-- If you figure them out, the function can start throwing new ones
+- The function can start throwing new ones
 - C++ and Java tried *exception specifications*—didn't work
 - When errors are included in the type system, all errors are type-checked

 ---
 ### 3. Exception Specifications Create a “Shadow Type System”

-- Error specification types vs. language types

 ---
 ### 4. Exceptions Destroy Partial Calculations